pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 ## Learning Objectives

 - Create a `package.json` file using the `npm` command-line tool.
+- Describe the fundamental differences between a JavaScript object and JSON.
 - Describe the importance and purpose of the `package.json` file.
 - Import and export JavaScript data types from files using the `require()` function and `module.exports`.
 - Define scripts through the `package.json` file.
 - Access command line arguments through the `process` object.
+- Explain how `process.argv` creates an interface for a user to interact with.

 ## Node.js versus NPM